 Introduction: What we’re doing here

 So far, I think this site has the largest collection of Sherman related technical Manuals and Field Manuals, along with a ton of Armor related and General Army TM and FMs as well.
 All for free.
 With the Data sheets that have been done, I have an awful lot of Sherman hard data up, on the tanks, Guns and one motor so far.
-We have more detailed technical drawings on the Sherman tank, and more high quality photos.
+We have pages for each gun the Sherman used and data sheets for each weapon.
+We have more detailed technical drawings on the Sherman tank and more high-quality photos.
 We are now adding specific pages for all this Sherman info, to make it easier to find.
 You can find these pages via the menu bar at the top of the page!

 This year I plan on doing a Tankers Story section, a Data Sheet for the Transmission, differential, and final drives, a data booklet for the GM6046, R975, and A57.
 I will also be putting up a lot of restored photos from various manuals.